zilliztech/attu/README.md

 ## Quick start guide for Attu

+> ❗ attu version 2.2.3 or higher is incompatible with Milvus versions < v2.2.

 If you prefer to use a desktop application, you can download the [desktop version of Attu](https://github.com/zilliztech/attu/releases/).

 ### Running Attu from Docker